 Representative Professional Activities and Achievements

-Professor Kades was graduated from the Yale Law School, where he was an Articles Editor on the Yale Law Journal.
+Professor Kades graduated from the Yale Law School, where he was an Articles Editor on the Yale Law Journal.
 He clerked for Judge Morton I. Greenberg on the Third Circuit, and began his teaching career at Wayne State University in Detroit.
-Author of articles in North Carolina, University of Pennsylvania, Rutgers, and Yale Law Reviews/Journals, and in the Law and History Review and Law & Social Inquiry.
-Recipient of teaching awards in 1995, 1996, 1997 and 2004.
+Author of articles in North Carolina, University of Pennsylvania, Rutgers, and Yale law reviews/journals, and in the Law and History Review and Law & Social Inquiry.
+Recipient of teaching awards in 1995, 1996, 1997, 2004, 2018 and 2020.

-- Book Review, The "Middle Ground" Perspective on the Expropriation of Indian Lands, 32 Law & Soc.
-Inquiry 827 (2008) (reviewing How the Indians Lost Their Land, Law and Power on the Frontier (Belknap & Harvard U. Press 2005)).
+- The "Middle Ground" Perspective on the Expropriation of Indian Lands, 32 Law & Soc.
+Inquiry 827 (2008) (reviewing How the Indians Lost Their Land, Law and Power on the Frontier (Belknap & Harvard U. Press 2005)) (book review).

 - Preserving a Precious Resource: Rationalizing the Use of Antibiotics, 99 Nw.
 U. L. Rev. 611 (2005).

 - Foreward: Property Rights & Economic Development, 45 Wm. & Mary L. Rev. 815 (2004) (symposium).